Blue Angels: 1946–1949

 The team thrilled spectators with low-flying maneuvers performed in tight formations, and (according to Voris) by "keeping something in front of the crowds at all times.
 My objective was to beat the Army Air Corps.
 If we did that, we'd get all the other side issues.
 I felt that if we weren't the best, it would be my naval career."
-The Blue Angels' first public demonstration also netted the team its first trophy, which sits on display at the team's current home at NAS Pensacola.
+The Blue Angels' first public demonstration netted the team its first trophy, which sits on display at the team's current home at NAS Pensacola.
 During an air show at Omaha, Nebraska on 19–21 July 1946, the Navy Flight Exhibition Team was introduced as the Blue Angels.
 The name had originated through a suggestion by Right Wing Pilot Lt.
 Maurice "Wick" Wickendoll, after he had read about the Blue Angel nightclub in The New Yorker magazine.
 After ten appearances with the Hellcats, the Hellcats were replaced by the lighter, faster, and more powerful F8F-1 Bearcats on 25 August.
 By the end of the year the team consisted of four Bearcats numbered 1–4 on the tail sections.

 In May 1947, flight leader Lt.
 Cmdr.
-Bob Clarke replaced Butch Voris as the leader of the team.
+Bob Clarke replaced Butch Voris as the team leader.
 The team with an additional fifth pilot, relocated to Naval Air Station (NAS) Corpus Christi, Texas.
 On 7 June at Birmingham, Alabama, four F8F-1 Bearcats (numbered 1–4) flew in diamond formation for the first time which is now considered the Blue Angels' trademark.
 A fifth Bearcat was also added that year.
 A SNJ was used as a Japanese Zero for dogfights with the Bearcats in air shows.

 In January 1948, Lt.
 Cmdr.
-Raleigh " Dusty" Rhodes took command of the Blue Angels team which was flying four Bearcats and a yellow painted SNJ with USN markings dubbed "Beetle Bomb"; the SNJ represented a Japanese Zero for the air show dogfights with the Bearcats.
+Raleigh "Dusty" Rhodes took command of the Blue Angels team, which was flying four Bearcats and a yellow painted SNJ with USN markings dubbed "Beetle Bomb"; the SNJ represented a Japanese Zero for the air show dogfights with the Bearcats.
 The name "Blue Angels" also was painted on the Bearcats.

 In 1949, the team acquired a Douglas R4D Skytrain for logistics to and from show sites.
-The team's SNJ was also replaced by another Bearcat, painted yellow for the air combat routine, inheriting the "Beetle Bomb" nickname.
+The team's SNJ was replaced by another Bearcat, painted yellow for the air combat routine, inheriting the "Beetle Bomb" nickname.
 In May, the team went to the west coast on temporary duty so the pilots and the rest of the team could become familiar with jet aircraft.
 On 13 July, the team acquired, and began flying the straight-wing Grumman F9F-2B Panther between demonstration shows.
 On 20 August, the team debuted the panther jets under Team Leader Lt.
 Commander Raleigh "Dusty" Rhodes during an air show at Beaumont, Texas and added a sixth pilot.
-The F8F-1 "Beetle Bomb" was relegated to solo aerobatics before the main show, until it crashed on takeoff at a training show in Pensacola on 24 April 1950, killing "Blues" pilot Lt.
+The F8F-1 "Beetle Bomb" was relegated to solo aerobatics before the main show, until it crashed on takeoff at a training show in Pensacola on 24 April 1950, killing pilot Lt.
 Robert Longworth.
-Team headquarters shifted from NAS Corpus Christi, Texas, to NAAS Whiting Field, Florida, on 10 September 1949, announced 14 July 1949.
+Team headquarters shifted from NAS Corpus Christi, Texas, to NAAS Whiting Field, Florida, on 10 September 1949.